sandeshapokhrel/Dot-Net/README.md

 Events are objects that occur when the current state of an object changes.
 It is a way for a class (the broadcaster) to notify other classes or objects (the subscribers) when something interesting happens.
 It allows for communication between different parts of a program while maintaining loose coupling.

+# <ins> Lambda Expression </ins>
+ - It was introduce in c# veraion in c# 3.0

+- A lambda expression is an unnamed function written in a place of delegate instance.

+The compiler immmediatly converts to either:
+- A delegate instance
+- An expression tree, or the type Expression<TDelegate>, represents code in a tree-like structure, where each node is an expression
+(e.g., a method call, a binary operation, or a constant).

+Given the delegate type:-
+We could assign and the lambda expression x => x*x as follows:
+ Transformer
+  sqr = x => x*x;
+  Console.WriteLine (sqr(3)); //9

+(parameter) => expression-0r-statement-block

+- Lambda Expression are used most commonly with the func and Action delegates.

+Types of Lambda Expression :-
+1. Expression Lambda- The result of the expression is automatically returned.
+2. Statement Lambda - Written within the curly bracket.